citkane/typedoc-theme-yaf/README.md

 - Support diagrams in MarkDown
 - Main navigation menu extension, eg. `.md` defined tutorials and documentation with hierarchical chapters.
 ### Long term
+- Either or;
-- Either collaborate with TypeDoc to normalise it's default JSON output, or purpose build a TSDoc document parser and migrate this theme to be a standalone documentation product.
+  - collaborate with TypeDoc to normalise it's default JSON output,
+  - or purpose build a TSDoc document parser and migrate this theme to be a standalone documentation product.